Kyle Tripp has had a lot of jobs.

 “Welding has freed my mind in a way,” Kyle said.
 “I have a skill that no one can take away and that lets me know that whatever happens, I’ll be OK.”

 Detroit Regional Workforce Fund

 The Detroit Regional Workforce Fund brings together investors and leaders from the private, public and nonprofit sectors to spark and pilot opportunities that connect low- and moderate-income persons to emerging and growing career pathways.
-DRWF is an affiliate member of National Fund for Workforce Solutions, and part of a funder’s collaborative of General Motors, J.P.
+DRWF is an affiliate member of National Fund for Workforce Solutions, and part of a funder’s collaborative of the Blue Cross Blue Shield Foundation, General Motors, J.P.
 Morgan Chase, PNC Bank, W.K.
 Kellogg Foundation and United Way for Southeastern Michigan.